DevMahsa/DevMahsa/README.md

 - 🤔 I’m looking for help with whatever I can
 - 💬 Ask me about anything
 - 📫 How to reach me: gmail, linkedin and here as well, I have a website under construction yet, maybe in the future you can send me feedbacks there
-- 😄 Pronouns: Stay Safe
+- 😄 Pronouns: Stay Safe, Be Simple
 - ⚡ Fun fact: Talking through Walking